LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Test execution times and memory usage
 -------------------------------------

-Individual test CPU execution time (in seconds) is reported by default when running the tests.
-Total runtime for passed and failed tests is reported after the tests complete.
+Individual test CPU and wall execution times (in seconds) are reported by default when running the tests.
+Total CPU and wall execution times for passed and failed tests are reported after the tests complete.
 Starting and ending date and time when running a set of tests is also reported by default.
-The `lgtunit` object also provides several public benchmarking predicates that can be useful for e.g. reporting test sub-goals execution times using either cpu or wall clocks.
+The `lgtunit` object also provides several public benchmarking predicates that can be useful for e.g. reporting test sub-goals execution times using either CPU or wall clocks.
+When running multi-threaded code, the CPU time may or may not include all threads CPU time depending on the backend.

-Test memory usage is not reported y default due to the lack of a portable solution to access memory data.
+Test memory usage is not reported by default due to the lack of a portable solution to access memory data.
 However, several backend Prolog systems provide a `statistics/2` or similar predicate that can be used for a custom solution.
 Depending on the system, individual keys may be provided for each